-250 OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Guideline 4.4 and Explanatory Notes, paras.
+OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Guideline 4.4 and Explanatory Notes, paras.
 123-124.

-251 AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para.
+97. See also AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 65, para.
-36. demonstrate.
+36.

+right to counter-demonstrate cannot extend to inhibiting the exercise of the right to demonstrate.
 Genuine, effective freedom of peaceful assembly cannot, therefore, be reduced to a mere duty on the part of the State not to interfere: a purely negative conception would not be compatible with the object and purpose of Article 11 (art.
 11) ...
 Article 11 (art.
 11) sometimes requires positive measures to be taken, even in the sphere of relations between individuals, if need be.252